zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-SMB2:2.2.41

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed transformed header message, which is starting with \xfdSMB and different from SMB1 and SMB2 headers.
+   :param hdr: The parsed transformed header message, which is starting with \xfdSMB and different from SMB1 and SMB2 headers.

    .. zeek:see:: smb2_message